 - 1. See FRCP 37 (Failure to Make Disclosures or to Cooperate in Discovery; Sanctions). - 2.
-This rule does not limit or expand the Adjudicator's authority provided under Rule 111 (Adjudicator Authority) or other relevant statutory authority. - 3.
-An agency's rules and regulations must make clear whether there are procedural prerequisites to the filing of a motion for sanctions.
+This rule does not limit the Adjudicator's power under MAR 111 (Adjudicator Powers). - 3.
+An agency's rules and regulations must make clear if there are procedural prerequisites to the filing of a motion for sanctions.
 Some agencies, for example, may require the filing of a motion to compel prior to the filing of a motion for sanctions. - 4. (to subsection (H)): Curative measures include such actions as extending the discovery period for the party denied discovery, ordering one or more additional depositions to remedy the failure to produce, awarding expenses to the movant, and ordering the producing party to conduct another search of its electronically stored information, including backup systems.

-Rule 240.
+MAR 240.
 Settlement and Alternative Dispute Resolution

 - (A) Availability.
-The parties must have the opportunity to submit a settlement to the Adjudicator or submit a request for alternative dispute resolution under Rule 240(D). - (B) Form.
+The parties must have the opportunity to submit a settlement to the Adjudicator or submit a request for alternative dispute resolution under MAR 240(D). - (B) Form.
 A settlement must be in the form of a proposed settlement agreement, a consent order, and a motion for its entry, which must include the reasons it should be accepted and must be signed by the consenting parties or their authorized representatives. - (C) Content of Settlement Agreement.
-The proposed settlement agreement must contain the following: - (1) an admission of all jurisdictional facts; - (2) an express waiver of further procedural steps before the Adjudicator or [the Agency], of any right to challenge or contest the validity of the order entered into in accordance with the agreement, and of all rights to seek judicial review or otherwise to contest the validity of the consent order; - (3) a statement that the order will have the same force and effect as an order made after full hearing; and - (4) a statement that matters in the parties' filings required to be adjudicated, if any, have been resolved by the proposed settlement agreement and consent order. - (D) Settlement Adjudicator; Alternative Dispute Resolution. - (1) The Adjudicator, upon motion of a party or upon her/his own authority, may request that the [Chief Adjudicator] appoint a Settlement Adjudicator to conduct settlement negotiations or remit the proceeding to alternative dispute resolution as [the Agency] may provide or to which the parties may agree.
+The proposed settlement agreement must contain the following: - (1) an admission of all jurisdictional facts; - (2) an express waiver of further procedural steps before the Adjudicator or [the Agency], of any right to challenge or contest the validity of the order entered into in accordance with the agreement, and of all rights to seek judicial review or otherwise to contest the validity of the consent order; - (3) a statement that the order will have the same force and effect as an order made after full hearing; and - (4) a statement that matters in the pleading, if any, required to be adjudicated have been resolved by the proposed settlement agreement and consent order. - (D) Settlement Adjudicator; Alternative Dispute Resolution. - (1) The Adjudicator, upon motion of a party or upon her/his own authority, may request that the [Chief Adjudicator] appoint a Settlement Adjudicator to conduct settlement negotiations or remit the proceeding to alternative dispute resolution as [the Agency] may provide or to which the parties may agree.
 The order appointing the Settlement Adjudicator may confine the scope of settlement negotiations to specified issues.
-The order must direct the Settlement Adjudicator to report to the [Chief Adjudicator] at specified times. - (2) If a Settlement Adjudicator is appointed, (s)he must: - (a) convene and preside over conferences and settlement negotiations between the parties and assess the practicalities of a potential settlement, - (b) report to the [Chief Adjudicator] and Adjudicator describing the status of the settlement negotiations and recommending the termination or continuation of the settlement negotiations, and - (c) not discuss the merits of the case with the [Adjudicator or any other person who does not have a need to know under agency rules], and not appear as a witness in the case. - (3) Settlement negotiations conducted by the Settlement Adjudicator must terminate upon the order of the [Chief Adjudicator] issued after consultation with the Settlement Adjudicator. - (4) Notwithstanding the provisions of Rule 400 (Interlocutory Review), no decision concerning the appointment of a Settlement Adjudicator or the termination of the settlement negotiation is subject to review or rehearing by the Adjudicator or [the Agency].
+The order must direct the Settlement Adjudicator to report to the [Chief Adjudicator] at specified time periods. - (2) If a Settlement Adjudicator is appointed, (s)he must: - (a) convene and preside over conferences and settlement negotiations between the parties and assess the practicalities of a potential settlement, - (b) report to the [Chief Adjudicator] and Adjudicator describing the status of the settlement negotiations and recommending the termination or continuation of the settlement negotiations, and - (c) not discuss the merits of the case with the [Adjudicator or any other person who does not have a need to know under agency rules], or appear as a witness in the case. - (3) Settlement negotiations conducted by the Settlement Adjudicator must terminate upon the order of the [Chief Adjudicator] issued after consultation with the Settlement Adjudicator. - (4) No decision concerning the appointment of a Settlement Adjudicator or the termination of the settlement negotiation is subject to review by, appeal to, or rehearing by the Adjudicator or [the Agency].